Stacktape

 useFirewall

-CDN with bucket
+CDN with a bucket

 resources: